mzazon/awesome-cloud-projects/aws/orchestrating-notifications-sns-sqs/orchestrating-notifications-sns-sqs.md

 The architecture supports multiple notification channels simultaneously, allowing you to send the same message to email, SMS, webhooks, and custom processors.
 Message filtering ensures that each queue only receives relevant messages, reducing processing overhead and costs.
 The dead letter queue pattern provides visibility into failed messages and enables manual intervention when needed.

 For production deployments, consider implementing additional features such as message encryption using AWS KMS, enhanced monitoring with CloudWatch alarms, integration with AWS X-Ray for distributed tracing, and implementing circuit breaker patterns to handle downstream service failures gracefully.
 The system can easily be extended to support additional notification channels like Slack, Microsoft Teams, or mobile push notifications.
+Refer to the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) for additional architectural guidance on building resilient, secure, and cost-optimized systems.

 > **Tip**: Use SNS message attributes for filtering rather than parsing message bodies, as this is more efficient and allows SNS to filter messages before they reach SQS queues.
+Learn more about [SNS message filtering](https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html) in the AWS documentation.

 ## Challenge